 In other articles, we’ve talked about the fact that eating more bananas can help reduce depression, optimize your brain function, fight high blood pressure, and can prevent a variety of other diseases.
-But thanks to more recent research, a whole new benefit of eating bananas has been discovered, particularly eating ripe bananas.
+But thanks to more recent research, we’ve learned about a new benefit, specifically from eating ripe bananas.

 Bananas contain tumor necrosis factor

-As bananas ripen they develop multiple dark spots that eventually cover the entire peel and cause it to turn brown.
-Some people avoid buying bananas when they’ve reached this stage because the taste is much sweeter and the mushy texture can be unpleasant.
+As bananas ripen they get those classic dark spots on their peel that eventually turn the whole thing brown.
+Some people avoid buying bananas when they’ve reached this stage because they’re much sweeter and the mushy texture can be unpleasant.

 This is what gives ripe bananas their ability to fight cancer.
-The effect is so strong that they can actually fight tumor and abnormal cellular growth in the body.
+According to the study, effect is so strong that they can actually fight tumors and abnormal cellular growth in the body.

-More ripe fruits have better quality nutrients
+Riper fruits have higher quality nutrients

 Bananas, apples, grapes, pineapples, pears, watermelon, and persimmons: in the Japanese study we mentioned above, they ran different dietary tests throughout the different stages of maturity for all of these fruits.

 Boost your immune system and fight disease

-What other benefits do ripe bananas have?
+What other benefits do you get from eating ripe bananas?

 Improves digestive health

-One medium banana contains up to 3 grams of fiber, which contributes to good intestinal function and facilitates the movement of food through the digestive tract.
-They’re a natural source of electrolytes, which are lost when you experience a bout of diarrea, for example.
-Bananas also contain probiotic compounds that can help preserve the good bacteria that’s naturally present in the body.
+One medium-sized banana contains up to 3 grams of fiber, which contributes to good intestinal function and helps food move through your digestive tract.
+Bananas are also a natural source of electrolytes, which you lose a lot of if you get diarrhea, for example.

-Improve cardiovascular health
+Improves cardiovascular health

-In an analysis of 11 studies that were published in the “Journal of the American College of Cardiology,” it was found that people who added potassium-rich foods to their diet reduced their risk of stroke and heart disease.
+In an analysis of 11 studies published in the “Journal of the American College of Cardiology,” they found that people who added potassium-rich foods to their diet reduced their risk of stroke and heart disease.

 Improve bone health